JohnADeady/Programming-Scripting-Project-18/README.md

 Using [Pandas](https://pandas.pydata.org/) a data analysis tools for the Python programming language, we create a data table.
 Included in this table, are count, mean, standard deviation, min , 25%, 50%, 75% and finally max.
 From this table, we identify that the sepal length is the longest in centimetres with the average being 5.843333 while the petal width is the shortest in centimetres with the averaging being 1.198667.

-Looking from the point of view of standard deviation, petal length is the furthest away from the mean at 1.764420 while sepal width has the least deviation from the mean at 0.433594
+Looking at the standard deviation, petal length is the furthest away from the mean at 1.764420 while sepal width has the least deviation from the mean at 0.433594

 Our histogram shows both the petal lenght and width are left skewed meaning that the majoruty is greater than the mean while the sepal lenght and width has a bell shaped i.e. shape is symmetrical meaning the majority are relative close to the mean.